-Judge: Ducey’s boost of land trust pay for schools illegal
+Judge: Land trust use to fund Arizona schools is illegal

 - Donald Trump Jr.’s wife reportedly found ‘sexy texts’ from Aubrey O’Day while he was in the shower

+Ducey argued in court that Congress previously authorized such increased payouts from the land trust in a 1999 law authorizing a previous change by repealing its oversight of trust funds.
+Wake rejected that argument.

+“Congress would not smuggle a thermonuclear change into a citation to specific terms being approved,” he wrote.

-Wake says he still needs to determine if the money spent so far must be repaid.
+Wake said he still needs to closely examine the congressional action in last week’s federal spending bill before he decides if the money must be repaid.

+Liburdi said that should end the cases, because “Congress consented to every single word.”

+“So I think if the judge goes back and reads what the Congress consented to it is patently obvious that this is a backward looking act of Congress that was signed by the president and there’s no need for any further litigation,” Liburdi said.